Corporate Data, Not Big Data, Is Where the Value Is

 Data is a many-splendored thing.
 What has been called the "world's most valuable resource" is abundantly available to organizations; for most, a measured, strategic approach to the question How best do I capitalize on data? is the most sensible path.

-Romi Mahajan is CEO of The KKM Group, a strategy and advisory firm.
+Romi Mahajan is director of Blueprint Consulting Services and CEO of The KKM Group, a strategy and advisory firm.
 In his career, he has spent the better part of a decade at Microsoft as is the Chairman of Data Infrastructure Partners.
 He can be reached via LinkedIn at https://www.linkedin.com/in/romimahajan/.